shorebirdtech/docs/docs/ci/github.md

 # GitHub Workflow Integration

-The [Setup Shorebird](https://github.com/shorebirdtech/setup-shorebird) GitHub Action allows you to integrate shorebird into your existing GitHub Workflows.
+The [Setup Shorebird](https://github.com/shorebirdtech/setup-shorebird) GitHub Action allows you to integrate Shorebird into your existing GitHub Workflows.

 ## Prerequisites